holalabs/holaio-ios/README.md

   - inner: Specify if you want to extract the innerHTML content or the whole content of your selection (outerHTML).
 Possible values: `YES` for innerHTML and `NO` for outerHTML.
   - cache: Specify if you want that the content you get is stored in the cache so it's loaded just one time in the app lifecycle.
 Possible values: `YES` to store cache and `NO` to not store it.
   - completionBlock: It returns an NSDictionary with the JSON parsed that HolaIO returned.
 Just access the selector wanted like: `[dataReturned objectForKey:@"key"];`
+-error: NSError object returned in case of fail
 Usage:

 ``` objetivec